CS-STEM-Job-Finder/.github/README.md

 Habit:Users will likely check the app multiple times daily during job hunts or internship searches.
 Push notifications for job postings, deadlines, or saved job updates increase engagement.
 Scope:V1 will focus on job listings, job searches, and saved job functionality.
 V2 could add personalized recommendations, user profiles with portfolios, and job application tracking.
 V3 could incorporate features like networking opportunities, company reviews, and salary insights.

-Product Spec
+## Product Spec
 1.User Features (Required and Optional)

 Required Features

-1.User can sign up
+1. User can sign up
-2.User can login
+2. User can login
-3.User can search for jobs
+3. User can search for jobs
-4.User can save jobs
+4. User can save jobs
-5.Names of each Job
+5. Names of each Job
-6.Application tab
+6. Application tab

 Optional Features
 1.